runtimeverification/mir-semantics/kmir/k-src/mir-types.md

                             | MaybeForLifetimes TypePath

   // https://doc.rust-lang.org/reference/items/generics.html
-  // OuterAttributes are likely not used for GenericParam in mir. syntax GenericParam ::= LifetimeParam
+  // OuterAttributes are likely not used for GenericParam in MIR. syntax GenericParam ::= LifetimeParam
                         | TypeParam
-                        // ConstParam is likely not used in mir. syntax LifetimeParam  ::= Lifetime
+                        // ConstParam is likely not used in MIR. syntax LifetimeParam  ::= Lifetime
                           | Lifetime ":" LifetimeBounds
   syntax TypeParam  ::= Identifier MaybeColonTypeParamBounds MaybeEqualsType syntax MaybeColonTypeParamBounds ::= "" | ":" | ":" TypeParamBounds
   syntax MaybeEqualsType ::= "" | "=" Type

-  // It is likely that Mir does not use the full syntax for MaybeNamedParam syntax MaybeNamedParam ::= Type
+  // It is likely that MIR does not use the full syntax for MaybeNamedParam syntax MaybeNamedParam ::= Type

   syntax Abi ::= StringLiteral